frontity/frontity/packages/analytics/README.md

 ## Usage

-Any Analytics Frontity package should extend from this package to assure the same _interface_ (API contract)
+Any Analytics Frontity package should extend from this package to ensure the same _interface_ (API contract)

 ```ts
 ...